About Earth Celebration

 Toshio Kawauchi (1950-1987)

 Tokyo-born Toshio Kawauchi moved to Sado in 1971 to help form Kodo’s antecedent “Sado no Kuni Ondekoza,” and lived communally with the group as one of its founding members.
-On stage he mainly played shamisen, but he also played a large off-stage role in administration.
+On stage, he mainly played the shamisen, but he also played a large off-stage role in administration.
 When Kodo was founded in 1981, he became the group’s first managing director.
 Toshio Kawauchi was Kodo’s spiritual pillar.
 He poured his heart into the Kodo Village concept and the planning of Earth Celebration.
 His aim was to encourage the preservation of regional cultures and promote global cultural exchange.
-Kawauchi was known as to friends as “Hancho.”
+Kawauchi was known to friends as “Hancho.”

 Home to Earth Celebration, Sado Island has a circumference of 260 kilometers and an area of 854.6 square kilometers.
 Most people think Sado is a tiny island floating in the Sea of Japan, so many first-time visitors are surprised by the island’s considerable size.
-With a distinct four-seasonal climate and rich culture stemming from a colorful past, Sado Island is practically a miniature version of Japan itself both culturally and climatically.
+With a distinct four-seasonal climate and rich culture stemming from a colorful past, Sado Island is practically a miniature version of Japan itself, both culturally and climatically.
 Indeed, a trip to the island is like visiting a living museum.

 The island of Sado also has a rich history of widely varied cultural traditions.
-Through sea-trade and travel, visitors from all over the mainland brought a diverse mix of aristocratic, samurai and merchant cultures to the island.
-The immortal Noh master Zeami was banished to the island, and as a result Sado has the highest density of Noh stages of any location in Japan.
-A tour of the island’s many temples reveals traces of the famed Buddhist priest Nichiren.
+Through sea-trade and travel, visitors from all over the mainland brought a diverse mix of aristocratic, samurai, and merchant cultures to the island.
+The immortal Noh master Zeami was banished to the island, and as a result, Sado has the highest density of Noh stages of any location in Japan.
+A tour of the island’s many temples reveals traces of the famed Buddhist priest, Nichiren.
 You could plan a trip around Sado based solely on historical landmarks.